spyderkam/Debris-Cloud/src/docs/gdmpidc.md

 Boeing Intelligence & Analytics
 May 5, 2025

 > A comprehensive model describing the evolution of satellite debris clouds following fragmentation events in orbit is presented.
 The approach models the spatial density distribution of fragments using a Gaussian function that incorporates the physical characteristics of debris particles.
 The model accounts for size-dependent stratification through an inverse relationship between the applied perturbational forces and characteristic length.
-These prominent non-gravitational forces cause the initial spherical cloud with differently sized fragments to evolve along distinct trajectories, transforming the geometry of original structure.
-It follows that this representation provides the groundwork for a computational model to simulate and predict the system for short time intervals post-fragmentation; i.e., $\lesssim{120}$ seconds.
+These prominent non-gravitational forces cause the initial spherical cloud with differently sized fragments to evolve along distinct trajectories, transforming the geometry of the original structure.
+It follows that this representation provides the groundwork for a computational model to simulate and predict the system for short time intervals post-fragmentation, i.e., $\lesssim{120}$ seconds.

 **Keywords:** Orbital mechanics, Space debris, Probability and statistics, Perturbation theory